 Assessment as Dialogue

-• Experience ownership of their learning journeys
+• Develop ownership over their learning journeys

 • Contextualised – Tailored to local cultures and learners’ realities